bellonemauro/Labonatip2.0/README.md

 CMake --> configure --> generate

+### List of cmake options

+ - ENABLE_verbose    -- default off
+ - VLD_MemoryCheck   -- default off
+ - ENABLE_SOLUTION_FOLDERS  -- default on
+ - ENABLE_setLocalDebugEnvironment  -- default off
+ - ENABLE_BUILD_3rdParty  -- default on
+ - ENABLE_BUILD_libs  -- default on
+ - ENABLE_BUILD_plugins -- default off (no plugins yet)
+ - ENABLE_BUILD_apps  - default off
+ - ENABLE_BUILD_install -- default on
+ - ENABLE_BUILD_package -- default on
+ - ENABLE_WINDEPLOYQT -- default off

+For each application in the folder, an option is also automatically added to allows the user to select which application to build.

+### Doxygen documentation

+To generate the doxygen documentation of the ppc1api go you need to have <a href="http://www.stack.nl/~dimitri/doxygen/">Doxygen</a> installed, then go the the /docs/Doxyfile_labonatip.in and run.

 # Contribute to the code:

-New developers can contribute to the code by compiling in Windows or linux.
+New developers can contribute to the code by compiling in Windows or Linux.
 QT GUI must be modified using QT creator/designer